How To Enjoy La Sierra Nevada de Santa Marta, Colombia [2023]

 We might say that Minca showcases a sample of 35% of all bird species existing in Colombia, the country with the most variety of birds in the world (20% of the total species).

-To fully enjoy this activity, you must be an early bird and wake up before sunrise if you spend the night in Santa Marta.
+To fully enjoy this activity, you must be an early bird and wake up before sunrise.

-A fantastic bird experience is to stay a couple of nights at El Dorado Nature reservice.
+A fantastic bird experience is to stay a couple of nights at El Dorado Nature reserve.

 The city of Minca is not appealing.
 Its strong point lies in the beautiful ecolodges scattered in the surroundings.
 To sleep there, you must book private transportation or take a moto-taxi from the city center.